-10 Best Switch Horse-Riding Games - Gameranx
+12 Best Switch Horse-Riding Games - Gameranx

 Release Date: December 2019

-Everyone is familiar with the Farming Simulator series, they have become some of the most beloved and realistic farming simulation games on the market, and Farming Simulator 20 is the latest one to be released from the series for the Switch.
-This game is not perfect by any means; it needs to be updated and there are certain restrictions and some other details that were omitted from the game that affect it slightly, but overall, this is a fantastic, easy to play simulator game that fans of the genre loved.
-And if that hasn’t sold it for you, just remember you can ride around on your horse across all that land you have without a care in the world, that’s why it’s one of the best horse-riding games.
+Everyone is familiar with the Farming Simulator series.
+Some of the most beloved and realistic farming simulation games on the market, Farming Simulator 20 is the latest title in the series to be released on the Switch.
+This game is not perfect by any means; it needs to be updated and there are certain restrictions and other details that were omitted.
+Overall, however, this is a fantastic, easy-to-play simulator game that fans of the genre love.
+If that hasn’t sold it for you, just remember that you can ride around on your horse without a care in the world.
+Sometimes, you don’t need anything more than that.

 #4 Kingdom Two Crowns